 form and attachments to be made reasonably accessible to the public.

 If you have questions about this new procedure, please call (603) 271-2147.

 This website is intended to be a way for Lyman residents to get information about

-the town and foster a sense of
+the town and foster a sense of community within the town.

 The navigation bar along the left-hand side of the screen lists the main topic